Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-829-trash_bin.md

 ## Implementation View

-+ The audit trail will record restore and purge events for objects.
-The sample below shows what this may look like if we returned with object payload.
++ The audit trail will track restore and purge events for objects.
+The sample below shows what this may look like if returned with object payload.
 Returning with payload is contingent upon optimizing serialization of audit details and perhaps making them optional for list operations.

 ```
 "audit": {